mmistakes/mm-github-pages-starter/research/research-overview.md

 ---
 permalink: /research/

+layout: single

 title: Research

-layout: single
+excerpt: "I'm interested in ways to use Machine Learning to predict protein-protein interactions and on the carbon footprint of computational research in general<br><br>"

 header:
-  image: assets/images/research/research_banner.jpg
+  overlay_image: assets/images/research/research_banner_processed.png

+sidebar:
+  nav: research

 classes: wide

-last_modified_at: 08/11/2020
+last_modified_at: 18/04/2021
 ---

 The primary focus of my PhD is the prediction of Protein-Protein Interactions (PPIs) using Machine Learning.
 [More]({% link research/protein-protein-interactions.md %})